westonganger/rearmed-rb/README.md

 ```

 # Contributing / Todo
-If you want to request a method please raise an issue and we can discuss the implementation.

-If you want to contribute here are a couple of things you could do:
+If your looking to contribute here is a list of outstanding items:

 - Get the `natural_sort` method to accept a block

+To request or add a method, please raise an issue and we can discuss the implementation.

 # Credits